Management cluster networking¶

 Provides IP addresses for the Kubernetes nodes in the management cluster.
 This network also provides a Virtual IP (VIP) address for the load balancer that enables external access to the Kubernetes API of a management cluster.
 This VIP is also the endpoint to access the Container Cloud Management API in the management cluster.

-Provides IP addresses for the services of Container Cloud, such as bare metal provisioning service (Ironic).
+Provides IP addresses for the externally accessible services of Container Cloud, such as Keycloak, web UI, StackLight.
 These addresses are allocated and served by MetalLB.

 - Kubernetes workloads network